aaleino/todoman/README.md

 Pause timer is automatically on.

-Once you start working on any item, it will count the time towards the goal that can be set using command line (see *Usage*).
+Once you start working on any item, it will count the time towards the goal that can be set at command line (see *Usage*).

 If you change the task before the timer has been completed, the work timer not reset.
 It will reset **only when** you press "stop working".